 What MCC code does AT&T use?

-Is AT&T classified as cable and other pay television (previously cable services) for credit card purposes?
+Is AT&T classified as cable and other pay television (previously cable services) for credit card rewards?

 Yes.
-AT&T is classified under MCC 4899, which falls in the Cable and other pay television (previously Cable Services) category.
-This means cards with cable and other pay television (previously cable services) bonus categories will apply the elevated earn rate at AT&T.
+AT&T is classified under MCC 4899 (Cable and other pay television (previously Cable Services)) by Visa and Mastercard.
+Cards that list 'cable and other pay television (previously cable services)' as a bonus category — such as the Business Gold — will apply the elevated earn rate at AT&T.

 PointsPick may earn a commission when you apply through our links.